 I understand that these companies are not directly comparable.
 However, it is still important to understand the premium you are paying for Shopify at today’s prices.
 At $499.15 per share, it is also worth noting that it is trading at a 13% premium to analysts one-year price estimate of $442 per share.

 Over the next couple of years, revenue is expected to grow at a 50% clip and earnings are expected to rise by 62% on average.
 These are impressive growth numbers.
 It is also what is underpinning the company’s valuation.

 Since it went public, Shopify has never missed earnings or revenue estimates.
 Given this, it is likely that the company will meet the aforementioned growth rates.
 However, I do caution investors.
 Any miss on earnings will no doubt sent its price crashing.
 Most likely in the 20%+ range.

 Similar hyper-growth stocks such as Canada Goose Holdings (TSX:GOOS) have suffered a similar fate.

-Should you start a position in Shopify today?
+Should you start a position in Shopify today, or are there other stocks that may be better?
 Given the current market volatility and Shopify’s current valuation, I would caution against it.
 Considering we have seen an inverted yield curve and there are talks of a recession, it is a high-risk play.

 In a market correction, growth stocks are often hit the hardest and Shopify could be a prime candidate for a significant downturn.